 Wem Rural Parish Council’s Clerk

 The Parish Council appointed Carole Warner as its Clerk on 1 June 2010.
+Carole left this position on 1 August 2023 having been in position for 13 years.
 Carole holds the Certificate in Local Council Administration (CiLCA) and on appointment had previous Parish Clerk experience.